Lycée Vincent van Gogh La Haye-Amsterdam

 Lycée Vincent van Gogh La Haye-Amsterdam is a French international school in the Netherlands.
 It has one campus in The Hague and two campuses in Amsterdam.
 The campus in The Hague serves primary school through lycée (senior high school).
 The Amsterdam campus only has a primary school.

+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.